MadGAA-Lab/OSCE-Project-Stage2/docs/system-architecture.md

 In real medical practice, doctors don't have advance knowledge of patient personality types - they must adapt in real-time.
 This evaluation framework mirrors that reality.

 Key Value Propositions:
-- Systematic evaluation of medical dialogue agents across diverse patient personas (16 MBTI types × 2 genders × 2 medical conditions)
+- Systematic evaluation of medical dialogue agents across diverse patient personas (16 MBTI types × 2 medical conditions = 32 base combinations, optionally with gender for 64)
 - Round-by-round evaluation with immediate stop condition detection
 - Per-round and cumulative performance scoring
 - Auditable evidence-based evaluation with detailed feedback